schuhva/Music-Generation/doc/releases/2.07/Base_01.rst

         plt.legend()
         plt.show()

-**tune\_S:** The voices are now syncronized.
-1. A diffrent note length distribution is now possibel.
+**tune\_S:** The voices are now synchronized.

+1. A different note length distribution is now possible.
 2. The chord change takes place at the same time in both voices.

 .. code:: python3